What is Cybersecurity?

 Basic Types of Cybersecurity Threats and Attacks

 Ransomware: Is the digital version of kidnapping.
-A type of malicious software that is designed to damage or control your computer system.
-Your system/files are locked, and you must pay the hacker to get your files back.
-Paying the ransom does not guarantee that the files will be recovered, or that your system will be restored.
+Consequently, it is a type of malicious software that is here to damage or control your computer system.
+You must pay the hacker to get your files back.
+The recovery and restoration of your files and system are not guaranteed if you pay the ransom.

 Malware: Is a type of software designed to gain unauthorized access, or to cause damage to a computer.